LytexWZ/KrunkerStatsDumper/README.md

 # Output handling

-The script will add a string in the console once it has processed the account, this are all the outputs you can get:
+The script will add a string in the console once it has processed the account, these are all the outputs that you can get:

 - Successfully processed {username}.